Why Do I Feel Nauseous When I Have A Headache?

 Very often, motion can cause the symptoms of a migraine with nausea to get worse.
 Laying down in a cool and dark room and making the least amount of movement can help to ease symptoms.
 Keeping hydrated and drinking peppermint tea can also be beneficial.

-It is important to see a doctor, especially if you experiencing a migraine and nausea together for the first time.
+It is important to see a doctor, especially if you are experiencing a migraine and nausea together for the first time.
 There are other illnesses that can bring on the two, including the flu, cyclic vomiting syndrome, vertigo and meningitis.
 As you may know, meningitis is a dangerous inflammation of membranes around the spine and brain.

 Expert Diagnosis And Treatment Is A Phone Call Away